Vortical interactions in turbulent thermoacoustic systems: Experimental set-up

-We measure the acoustic pressure fluctuations $p^{\prime} (t)$ using a PCB103B02 piezoelectric transducer (sensitivity: 217.5 mV/kPa and uncertainty: $\pm$0.15 Pa) mounted on the combustor wall 20 mm downstream of the backward facing step.
-A photomultiplier tube (PMT, Hamamatsu H10722-01) equipped with a CH* filter (wavelength of 430 nm and 12 nm FWHM) is used to capture the global heat release rate fluctuations $\dot{q}^{\prime}(t)$ in the flame.
-We simultaneously acquired both $p^{\prime}$ and $\dot{q}^{\prime}$ signals for 3 s at a sampling rate of 10 kHz using an A/D card (NI-6143, 16 bit).
-The frequency bin size in the power spectrum is 0.3 Hz.
-High-speed OH* chemiluminescence images of the flame are simultaneously captured with $p^{\prime}$ and $\dot{q}^{\prime}$ signals at 2000 fps for 2 s using a CMOS camera (Phantom - V12.1 with a ZEISS 50 mm camera lens).
-The OH* chemiluminescence represents the local heat release rate $(\dot{q}^\prime(x,y,t))$ as the intensity of light emitted by OH* radicals is proportional to the chemical reaction rate \citep{hardalupas2004local}.

-We perform high-speed two component particle image velocimetry to acquire the two components of velocity ($v_x$: streamwise parallel to the flow direction and $v_y$: perpendicular (cross-stream) to the flow direction).
+We perform high-speed two-component particle image velocimetry (2C PIV) to acquire the two components of velocity ($v_x$: streamwise parallel to the flow direction and $v_y$: perpendicular (cross-stream) to the flow direction).
 The reactive flow field is seeded with $\approx$ 1 mm sized TiO$_2$ particles (Kronos make product - 1071).
-The Stokes number ($St$) of the seeded flow is $7$ $\times$ $10^{-4}$.
-For such low values of $St$ ($St << 1$), the seeded particles faithfully follow the streamlines \citep{raffel1998particle}.
+The Stokes number ($Stk = (t_0 u_0)/l_0$) of the seeded flow, where $t_0$ is the characteristic response time of the particle, $u_0$ is the gas velocity, and $l_0$ is the characteristic dimension of the particle, is $7$ $\times$ $10^{-4}$.
+For such low values of $Stk$ ($Stk << 1$), the seeded particles faithfully follow the streamlines \citep{raffel1998particle}.
 We use a single cavity double pulsed Nd:YLF laser (with 527 nm and a pulse width of 250 ns) to illuminate the flow through a narrow quartz window (400 $\times$ 20 $\times$ 10 mm$^3$) on the top wall of the combustion chamber.